Green jay: Taxonomy

+It differs from the related Inca jay of the Andes most obviously in lacking the large nasal bristles that form a distinct tuft at the base of the bill in that species, and also tends to show more blue on the rear crown.
+Despite its separation from the Inca jay by a 1,600 km range gap, some ornithologists treat the green jay and Inca jay as conspecific, with the green jay as C. yncas luxuosus and the Inca jay as C. yncas yncas.

 Description

 Green jays are 25–29 cm in length.
 Weight ranges from 66 to 110 g.
-They have feathers of yellowish-white with blue tips on the top of the head, cheeks and nape, though some taxa have more blue than others.
-The breast and underparts range from bright yellow in the south to pale green in the north (e.g., Texas).
+They have feathers of yellowish-white with blue tips on the top of the head, cheeks and nape.
+The breast and underparts range from bright yellow in the south (e.g. C. l. maya in the Yucatan) to pale green in the north (e.g. C. l. glaucescens in Texas).
 The upper parts are rich green.
-It has large nasal bristles that form a distinct tuft in some subspecies, but are less developed in others.
-The color of the iris ranges from dark brownish to bright yellow depending on the subspecies.
+The color of the iris depends on the subspecies, ranging from dark brownish in the north to bright yellow in the south.

 Behavior

 Green jays feed on a wide range of insects and other invertebrates and various cereal grains.
 They take ebony (Ebenopsis spp.) seeds where these occur, and also any oak species' acorns, which they will cache.
 Meat and human scraps add to the diet when opportunity arises.
 Green jays have been observed using sticks as tools to extract insects from tree bark.